pol-puig/Game-Theory-Toolkit/README.md

 **Download:** **[Game Theory Toolkit v0.8](https://github.com/Pol-Puig/Game-Theory-Toolkit/releases/download/GTT_0_8/Game_Theory_Toolkit_0_8.zip)**

-Download and decompress the file.
+Download and unzip the file.
 Then run the executable file called 'Game_Theory_toolkit.exe' that is inside the folder.
 An antivirus warning will likely prompt.
 Ignore it (there are no malicious files, don't worry) and just run the executable.

 <b>Note: MacOS is not yet supported although it may be possible to run it using Wine or using a virtual machine.